gasman/jsspeccy3/README.md

 * `tapeTrapsEnabled`: if true (the default), the emulator will recognise when the tape loading routine in the ROM is called, and load tape files instantly instead.
 * `keyboardEnabled`: True by default; if false, the emulator will not respond to keypresses.
 * `uiEnabled`: True by default; if false, the menu bar and toolbar will not be shown.
+* `keyboardMap`: if this is set to the value `"recreated"`, the emulator will accept keypresses in the encoded format emitted by the [Recreated ZX Spectrum](https://recreatedzxspectrum.com/) keyboard in "game mode".
+If it is unset or set to any other value, the emulator will accept keypresses as normal.

 For additional JavaScript hackery, the return value of the JSSpeccy function call is an object exposing a number of functions for controlling the running emulator: